 1990-2010 was a pivotal period for military and civilian drone development

 2006 was another pivotal year in the history of drones.
-This was the year that the FAA officially issued the first commercial drone permit.
+This was the year the FAA officially issued the first commercial drone permit.

 However, consumer applications were slow to start, with very small numbers of people applying for permits in the first few years.

-2010-today might just be the "Golden Age" of drones
+2010-today might be the "Golden Age" of drones

 This number tripled one year later and has continued to grow exponentially since.
 Equipping drones with cameras is now commonplace in commercial photography and videography.
-This is the result of a merging of radio-controlled (RC) aircraft and smartphone technology.
+This results from merging radio-controlled (RC) aircraft and smartphone technology.

 The rapid growth in the usage of smartphones reduced the prices of microcontrollers, accelerometers, and camera sensors, which are ideal for use in fixed-wing hobbyist aircraft.
-Further advances allowed a drone with 4 or more rotors to be controlled by adjusting the speed of individual rotors.
+Further advances allowed a drone with four or more rotors to be controlled by adjusting the speed of individual rotors.
 Improving the stability of multirotor aircraft opened up new possibilities for them to be used in several ways.

 The use of DIY drones is also becoming more popular.
 Because of their smaller size and portability, DIY drones have the potential to be used by police forces and fire services for surveillance.